kadamwhite/talks/2014/wcsf-node-wp/wp-and-node.md

-## All the programming languages?
+## PHP !== JS

-Note: We have a PHP CMS, an Ember.js internal tool, an express public app, and a ruby on rails API for other parts of the backend, all in one project: good luck hiring for that.
+Note: We have a PHP CMS, an Ember.js internal tool, an express public app, and another external API in Ruby on Rails, all in one project: good luck hiring for that.

-### It could have been worse
+### It Would Have Been Worse

-With a different CMS
+with a different CMS

 Note: training new developers would have been additional overhead.
 WP is widely known, and stable, unlike younger Node CMS options.
 Also, managed WP hosts saved us a lot of devops time.
 S3, etc would improve even more

-## External dependency?
+## External Point of Failure

 Note: A CMS as an API introduces another point of failure: WP is one more thing to load-balance and failover; but this is mitigated by the stability of the platform